SDU-eScience/UCloud/docs/developer-guide/accounting-and-projects/accounting/allocations.md

 ## Allocations: Granting access to a service catalog

 UCloud achieves the first point by having the ability to grant resource allocations.
-A resource allocation is also known as a `WalletAllocation`.
-They grant a workspace the ability to use `Product`s from a specific `ProductCategory`.
+A resource allocation is also known as a `Alloc`.
+These are grouped into `AllocationGroup`s based on their parent, usage is tracked at a group level up until the point any specific allocation retires.
+They grant a workspace the ability to use `ProductV2`s from a specific `ProductCategory`.
 Unless otherwise stated, a workspace must always hold an allocation to use a product.
 If a workspace does not hold an allocation, then the accounting system will deny access to them.
 An allocation sets several limits on how the workspace can use the products.
 This includes:

-- An allocation is only valid for the `Product`s belonging to a single category.
+- An allocation is only valid for the `ProductV2`s belonging to a single category.
 For example, if a workspace has an allocation for `u1-standard` then it does not grant access to `u1-gpu`.
 - An allocation has a start date and an end date.
 Outside of this period, the allocation is invalid.
 - Each allocation have an associated quota.
-If a workspace is using more than the quota allows, then the provider should deny access to the `Product`.
+If a workspace is using more than the quota allows, then the provider should deny access to the `ProductV2`.

 ---